What is the Order of Reaction? Define Molecularity of a Reaction.

 Order of reaction is defined as the total number of reacting species (atom, ions or

-molecules) whose concentration actually alters during the course of chemical reaction.
-In other
+molecules) whose concentration actually alters during the chemical reaction.
+In other.

-words, it is the number of concentration terms which determines the dependence of rate of reaction.
+words, it is the number of concentration terms that determine the dependence of the rate of reaction.

 the concentrations in the rate equation are raised.